an3l/my_playground/mariadb/Bugs_Blogs_Notes/blog_oracle_to_mariadb_migration.md

 In this blog we are going to learn how to migrate data from Oracle to MariaDB.
 At the beginning we'll learn basis about the Oracle database and on demo example we'll create some table in Oracle and migrate data to MariaDB.
 To migrate data from Oracle there are 2 ways:
-1. dump Oracle data to CSV and load data in MariaDB
+1. dump Oracle data to CSV and load data in MariaDB,
-2. use Connect SE to create or insert into a table from Oracle's source definition
+2. use Connect SE to create or insert into a table from Oracle's source definition.

 For demonstration, we are going to use docker container with Oracle Express Edition (XE) image.
 On the same container MariaDB instance will be started and data migration will happen.